ithalang0/github-pages-with-jekyll/_posts/2021-04-18-my-first-blog-post.md

+---
+layout: post
+title:  "Welcome to my blog!"
+---

+# Welcome

-This is my blog post
+**Hello world**, this is my first blog post.

+I hope you like it!